Super Bowl 60 prediction, odds, kickoff time, spread: Seahawks vs. Patriots picks, expert best bets

 New England has been red hot as well, winning six consecutive games.
 Since starting the season 1-2, the Patriots have rattled off 16 wins in 17 games, including the playoffs.
 Just like Seattle, New England has used its defense to take over games.
 The Patriots have the eighth-best defense in the NFL and sixth-best in the AFC, allowing 295.2 yards per game.
 They have allowed the fourth-fewest points at 18.8 points per game, and 8.7 points in three postseason games.

 Offensively, New England is third-best in the league and tops in the AFC, averaging 379.4 total yards per game.
 The Patriots finished the regular-season with the second-highest output with 28.8 points per game, trailing just the Rams at 30.5.
 New England is 7-3 against the spread in its last 10 games, while the Over is 6-4 during that stretch.
-Quarterback Drake Maye was a big reason for the offense's success, throwing for 4,426 yards and 31 touchdowns with just eight interceptions.
+Quarterback Drake Maye was a big reason for the offense's success, throwing for 4,426 yards and 31 touchdowns with just eight interceptions as the MVP runner-up led the league in both completion rate and yards per attempt.
 See which team to back at SportsLine.

 How to make Seahawks vs. Patriots picks